raehik/binrep/README.md

 _(Generics are now handled by [generic-data-functions][hackage-gdf].
 This info is largely the same, but the code is elsewhere.)_

-binrep's generic deriving makes very few decisions:
+binrep includes powerful generics for automatically writing instances.
+They all work the same way:

   * Constructors are encoded by sequentially encoding every enclosed field.
     * Empty constructors thus serialize to 0 bytes.
-  * Sum types are encoded via a tag obtained from the constructor names.
+  * For sum types, the constructor is disambiguated via a tag obtained from the constructor name.
-    * It's the same approach as aeson, with a bit more flexibility: see below.
+    * Tags may be parsed on the type or term level.

+Note that when parsing sum types, we compare tags sequentially.
+You may design your tag schema to have a more efficient approach.
+In such cases, consider using `Generic.Data.FOnCstr` from [generic-data-functions][hackage-gdf].

+As an example, you could encode constructor names as a null-terminated ASCII bytestring for a tag.
+(This is provided at `Binrep.Generic.nullTermCstrPfxTag`.)
+Alternatively, you may encode each constructor at a unique byte value, stated at the end of the constructor name.

 Sum types (data types with multiple constructors) are handled by first encoding a "tag field", the value of which then indicates which constructor to use.
 You